 “We decided to no longer pursue a patent leadership position, but remain a strong IP company and continue to have one of the strongest portfolios in the world of our priority technologies,” Gil said.

 The American multinational computer technology corporation has long prided itself on its patent leadership.
 Licensing and developing intellectual property (IP) is also lucrative.
 IBM has generated more than $27 billion in IP revenue since 1996.
-However, that revenue has slowed in recent years as some companies object to licensing fees.
+However, that has slowed in recent years as some companies resist licensing fees.

 IBM isn’t done monetizing its intellectual property, Gil said.
 “In our priority areas, including cloud, AI, semiconductors, cybersecurity, quantum, we’re going to continue to patent and defend that aggressively.”